 Popular Skills for Compensation Manager

-Just a handful of professional skills are reported by Compensation Managers who took the survey.
+Survey results show that Compensation Managers use a fair number of skills.
 Most notably, skills in Human Resources Information System, Microsoft Excel, Data Analysis, and Benefits & Compensation are correlated to pay that is above average.
 Skills that seem to negatively impact pay include compensation.
 It is often found that people who know Benefits & Compensation are also skilled in Human Resources Information System (HRIS).

 Pay by Experience Level for Compensation Manager

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Survey participants with less than five years' experience pocket $86K on average, but those with five to 10 years of experience enjoy a much bigger median of $101K.
-People with 10 to 20 years of experience make an average of about $109K in this role.
+Salaries for the relatively untried average out to around $88K, but survey participants with five to 10 years of experience earn a significantly higher median of $102K.
+People with 10 to 20 years of experience make an average of about $108K in this role.
 Respondents who boast more than 20 years of experience can't seem to boast paychecks reflecting that extensive experience, though; veteran Compensation Managers report making only $105K on average.